The following guidelines provide important information on the standards and professional behaviour expected from physiotherapists in New Zealand.

 The Health Quality Safety Commission's National Adverse Events Reporting Policy provides further information and guidance on adverse events that are required to be reported.

-As part of the CPD & Practice resources available for members, the purpose of each quiz is to explore some of the everyday challenges that physiotherapists come across in clinical practice.
+A series of Ethical Case Studies are available to PNZ members in an online quiz format, to help explore some of the everyday challenges that physiotherapists come across in clinical practice.

 The quizzes are provided for education and can be completed by individuals or in groups to expand the learning experience.
 For many of the questions there is more than one ‘best’ answer and learning is as much about considering the not so good answers and why these would not be the right course of action.